From the common brown to the rayed blue – see how many of these winged wonders you can spot around Adelaide.

 5. Flame sedge-skipper (Hesperilla idothea clara)

 With such a cool name, who wouldn’t want to spot this one?
-These butterflies, which are mostly brown or orange, can be found from about November to March and their caterpillars eat saw-sedge plants – which might explain their name.
+These butterflies, which are mostly brown or orange, can be found from early November to late January and their caterpillars eat saw-sedge plants – which might explain their name.